gjbex/training-material/Debugging/Mpi/Itac/README.md

 ## What is it?
 1. `deadlock.c`: C application that deadlocks due to inappropriate order of send/receive calls.
+1. `deadlock.f90`: Fortran application that deadlocks due to a missing MPI collective call.
+This will not be compiled with tracing enabled.
+1. `run_deadlock_f90.sh`: Bash script to show how to instrument code for tracing at runtime by pre-loading the appropriate fail-safe tracing library.
 1. `shift.c`: C application that is correct, but inefficient due to implicit serialization.
 1. `Makefile`: make file to build the applications.